 - I. Up to 5 fractions of stereotactic body radiotherapy (SBRT) for extra-cranial oligometastases is considered medically necessary in the following clinical situations: - A. For an individual with non-small cell lung cancer who meets ALL of the following criteria: - 1.
 Has had or will undergo curative treatment of the primary tumor (based on T and N stage) - 2.
 Has 1 to 3 metastases in the synchronous setting - B. For an individual with colorectal cancer who meets ALL of the following criteria: - 1.
 Has had or will undergo curative treatment of the primary tumor - 2.
 Presents with 1 to 3 metastases in the lung or liver in the synchronous setting - 3.
 For whom surgical resection is not possible - C. For an individual who meets the following criteria: - 1.
-A clinical presentation of 1 to 3 adrenal gland, lung, liver, or bone metastases in the metachronous setting when ALL of the following criteria are met: - a.
-Histology is non-small cell lung, colorectal, breast, sarcoma, renal cell, melanoma, or prostate - b.
-Disease free interval of > 1 year from the initial diagnosis - c.
+A clinical presentation of 1 to 3 adrenal gland, lung, liver, lymph nodes, renal, spine or bone metastases in the metachronous setting when ALL of the following criteria are met: - a.
+Histology is breast, colorectal, melanoma, non-small cell lung, prostate, renal cell, or sarcoma - b.
+Disease free interval of > 3 months from the initial diagnosis - c.
 Primary tumor received curative therapy and is controlled - d.
-No prior evidence of metastatic disease (cranial or extracranial) - e.
-All metastatic lesions present on imaging will be treated concurrently in a single episode of care - II.
-SBRT used to stimulate the abscopal effect is considered experimental, investigational or unproven (EIU). - III.
+All metastatic lesions for which treatment is planned will be treated concurrently in a single episode of care.
+Sequential treatment exceeding a total of 5 fractions for a single episode of care does not meet the definition for SBRT/CPT® 77373 - II.
+SBRT used to stimulate the abscopal effect is considered not medically necessary. - III.
 For an individual with oligoprogression (progression of a limited number of metastatic sites while other metastatic disease sites remain controlled), SBRT is considered not medically necessary. - IV.
 SBRT, as a complete course of therapy, must be completed in 5 fractions in a single episode of care.

-I. Definitions
+Definitions